-Construction quality management for contractors has come a long way over the years, but the industry continues to evolve.
-Twenty years ago, project owners became savvy enough to include independent quality control inspections as part of their construction projects to make sure their project requirements were being met.
+Construction quality management has come a long way over the years, but the industry continues to evolve.
+Twenty years ago, construction companies became savvy enough to include independent quality control inspections as part of their construction projects to make sure their requirements were being met.

 Stay Ahead of The Curve

 As a contractor, you can wait until your long-term, repeat clients start asking you to provide a higher level of quality-management reporting.